-- 1. All horse entrants must contact the Superintendent to arrange space in advance by August 1st and must be checked by the fair veterinarian in attendance. - 2.
-Riders who compete for perpetual trophies must have lived in San Juan County for 6 months. - 3.
-All participants entering in mounted and driving equestrian events MUST wear an approved SEI/ ASTM horse helmet while

-- mounted or driving.
+- All horse entrants must contact the Superintendent to arrange space in advance by July 28th and must be checked by the Fair veterinarian in attendance. - 2.
+Riders who compete for perpetual trophies must have lived in San Juan County for 6 months. - All participants entering in mounted and driving equestrian events MUST wear an approved SEI/ ASTM horse helmet while mounted or driving.
 There are no exceptions to this rule - this applies to adults as well.
-A refusal to wear a helmet will result in forfeiture of Premium Points and hibitor is responsible for the participants will not be allowed to compete. - 4.
+A refusal to wear a helmet will result in forfeiture of Premium Points and the participants will not be allowed to compete. - 4.
 Boots must fit flat in the stirrup with the ball of the foot on the flat of the iron or stirrup: must be able to move freely in the stirrup and be able to slide out.
 Boot heel must have an adequate heel stop to prevent the forward movement of the boot through the stirrup. - 5.
 All horses must complete the mandatory Vet Check.
-4-H and open stalled horses, Monday, 5:00p.m.
+4-H and open

+- stalled horses, Monday, 5:00p.m.
 Haul-In Western Games, Wednesday, 4:00p.m. - 6.
-The age of the horse is determined as of January 1st of the calendar year and rider is determined as of October 1st of the current "4-H year" (Each 4-H year starts in Fall-open class, please use this age grouping too). - a.
+The age of the horse is determined as of January 1st of the calendar year and rider is determined as of October 1st of the current "4-H vear" (Each 4-H year starts in Fall-open class, please use this age grouping too). - a.
 A Junior horse is defined as a horse that is 5 years or younger as of January 1st of the current 4-H year. - b.
-A Senior horse is defined as a horse that is 6 ly four steps. years or older as of January 1st of the current 4-H - 7.
-All open classes will be conducted under United States Equestrian Federa-
+A Senior horse is defined as a horse that is 6 years or older as of January 1st of the current 4-H year. - 7.
+All open classes will be conducted under United States Equestrian Federation Horse Show rules.
+There will be a current USA manners, performance, Equestrian rulebook at the judge's stand should there be any questions.
+Each exhibitor is responsible for knowing the rules. - chains or curb straps on western bridles must be at least one-half inch in width and lie flat.
+Full chaps are optional and not allowed in bareback or English classes.
+Snaffles are allowed on Junior horses, gaming classes and in English classes only. - Participants registered in a Maiden Class cannot have received a blue ribbon in that type (English/ Western) class at San Juan County Fair. - 10.
+Classes may be com-